 Health Insurance for Foreign Residents

 This section addresses how the Korean National Health Insurance System directly affect foreign residents.
-However, you must read the other sections on this topic on K4E to ensure that you are fully informed.
-Look at the page entitled Health Insurance in the Working and Business tab under Salary Deductions/Benefits for basic details.
+However, you should read the other sections on this topic or visit the National Health Insurance website to ensure that you are fully informed.

 Foreigners and the NHICProgram